Polynomial Root-Finding and Algebraic Eigenvalue Problem: Recursive Factorization, its bit complexity, and Root Isolation

 \subsection{Errors and complexity}

-Suppose that we split a polynomial $ p$ into a pair of factors over some $\theta$-isolated discs for $\theta>1$ and recursively apply this algorithm to the factors until they become linear of the form $ ux+v$; some or all of them can be repeated.
-Finally we arrive at complete approximate factorization Next, by following \cite[Section 5]{S82}, we estimate the norm of the residual polynomial We begin with an auxiliary result.
+Suppose that we split a polynomial $ p$ into a pair of factors over an isolated circle and recursively apply this algorithm to the factors until they become linear of the form $ ux+v$; some or all of them can be repeated.
+Finally, we arrive at complete approximate factorization Next, by following \cite[Sec.
+5]{S82}, we estimate the norm of the residual polynomial We begin with an auxiliary result.

 \begin{theorem} Let